-- Develop improved and more detailed assessments of environmental conditions and trends, to include water quality, biology, and habitat. - Evaluate the effects of land use and management on water quality with implications for spring water clarity. - Develop a watershed-wide NPS pollution potential assessment, at the 12-digit HUC level, to include analysis of land uses, applied loading rates, and potential BMP application. - Develop a spatial analysis of OSTDS, to include pollutant loading estimates and estimates of potential pollutant load reduction and average receiving waterbody pollutant concentrations following connection to central sewer and/or conversion to advanced onsite systems.
-Delineate proposed target areas for central sewer connections and for advanced onsite systems.
+- Develop improved and more detailed assessments of environmental conditions and trends, to include water quality, biology, and habitat. - Evaluate the effects of land use and management on water quality with implications for spring water clarity. - Assess long-term runoff and streamflow trends to better understand effects on floodplain storage and downstream habitats.
+Utilize information to identify options for water quality and aquatic habitat protection and restoration. - Develop a watershed-wide NPS pollution potential assessment, at the 12-digit HUC level, to include analysis of land uses, applied loading rates, and potential BMP application. - Develop a spatial analysis of OSTDS, to include pollutant loading estimates and estimates of potential pollutant load reduction and average receiving waterbody pollutant concentrations following connection to central sewer and/or conversion to advanced onsite systems.
+Delineate proposed target areas for central sewer connections and for advanced onsite systems. - Develop a hydrodynamic model to improve the understanding of estuarine circulation, with application for estuarine and littoral restoration planning.

-- Develop a hydrodynamic model to improve the understanding of estuarine circulation, with application for estuarine and littoral restoration planning. - Develop updated, regionally specific storm surge, floodplain, and sea level rise models to support project planning, floodplain protection, and adaptation planning, and to further the understanding of drivers of coastal habitat change. - Evaluate the feasibility and potential benefits of proposed innovative and large-scale projects.
+- Develop updated, regionally specific storm surge, floodplain, and sea level rise models to support project planning, floodplain protection, and adaptation planning, and to further the understanding of drivers of coastal habitat change. - Evaluate the feasibility and potential benefits of proposed innovative and large-scale projects.
 Also identify and evaluate the potential for unintended adverse effects.
 Examples of such projects may include, but are not limited to: - Regional-scale shoreline habitat development proposals - Stream channel reconfiguration - Dredged material removal and disposal - Benthic dredging - Develop analysis of estuarine habitat, conditions, and trends, including for shellfish and submerged aquatic vegetation habitat, with assessment of suitability for restoration. - Develop improved metrics for monitoring and evaluating projects, programs, and environmental conditions and trends.